Git hooks

 Git hooks are scripts that are automatically executed when certain events occur in a Git repository, including:

-They can be located either in local or server-side repositories.
-This allows Git repositories to be customised and user-defined actions to be triggered.
+They can be located in either local or server-side repositories, allowing you to customise Git repositories and trigger user-defined actions.

 Git hooks are located in the .git/hooks/ directory.
 When a repository is created, some sample scripts are already created there: